GerritCodeReview/plugins_events-rabbitmq/src/main/resources/Documentation/config.md

 To make specific configurations for the events-broker API you do those in `$site_path/data/@PLUGIN@/broker/broker.config`.
-You can use the same configuration options as the other configs.
+You can use the same configuration options as the other configs with the additions of queuePrefix, durable, exclusive and autoDelete that decides queue properties.
 The event-broker API use its own publisher that is separate from the previously mentioned publisher.

 Secure.config